Ano Liosia

-Ano Liosia (Άνω Λιόσια) is a town and a former municipality in the northern part of the Athens agglomeration, Greece.
+Ano Liosia (Άνω Λιόσια, 'Upper Liosia') is a town and a former municipality in the northern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Fyli, of which it is the seat and a municipal unit.
 The municipal unit has an area of 38.447 km^{2}.

+Name

+The placename Ano Liosia is derived from the surname Liosas and stems from the Albanian Loshi.
+In Arvanitika, the word is rendered as ljioshe, and also as ljosh-i and describes 'a smooth, grassy mountain location ideal for grazing; a pasture'.
+In the medieval period, the toponym Loshi is recorded by Greek writers as Leosas.
+According to Arvanite villagers in Ano Liosia, they described the placename as meaning "stranger" in Arvanitika.

 Geography

 Ano Liosia lies in the eastern part of West Attica, between the mountains Parnitha to its north and Aigaleo to its southwest.
 It is 3 km west of Acharnes, 3 km north of Kamatero, 4 km southeast of Fyli, 10 km east of Aspropyrgos, and 11 km north of Athens city centre.
+Nearby the main road in Liosia is the small monastery of Agios Ioannis Theologos.